LaryssaCunha/LaryssaCunha/README.md

 - 🌱 Estudo Análise de Dados utilizando o Python na Reprograma.
 Também faço parte do grupo de estudos SOMAH - Sociabilidades mais que Humanas, da Universidade Federal Rural do Rio de Janeiro.
 - Idiomas: Português BR, inglês B1 e espanhol básico.

 ### Hi!!
 I'm Laryssa Cunha!
 I'm from Rio de Janeiro city, Brazil.
-I'm graduated in Social Sciences for UFRRJ e today I study to be a future data analyst.
+I'm graduated in Social Sciences for UFRRJ and today I study to be a future data analyst.

 - 🔭 Actually, I'm work in a search project in the FIOCRUZ called "Interfaces of racism and conservatism in the SUS from the ACS perspective".
 - 🌱 I study data analyst using the Python programming language in Reprograma.
 I am also part of the study group SOMAH - Sociabilities more than Humans, at the Federal Rural University of Rio de Janeiro.